strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 Next, log out as ADHD and log back in as allowlist.

-You can do this easily by selecting the Windows icon and then the little wite user icon:
+You can do this easily by selecting the Windows icon and then the little white user icon:

 ![](attachments/Clipboard_2020-06-15-09-00-39.png)